-- 6.2.1 A Final Written Warning will remain live for 24 months from the date that the Disciplinary Manager's written decision was sent to you. - 6.2.2 A Final Written Warning would normally be given for a second disciplinary offence committed or discovered during the currency of a live First Written Warning (even if that First Written Warning related to a different type of misconduct, if appropriate in the circumstances). - 6.2.3 A Final Written Warning could be given for serious misconduct regardless of previous disciplinary history if the conduct is sufficiently serious.
+- 6.2.1 A Final Written Warning will remain live for 12 months from the date of the Final Written Warning. - 6.2.2 A Final Written Warning will normally be given for a second disciplinary offence committed or discovered during the currency of a live First Written Warning (even if that First Written Warning related to a different type of Misconduct, if appropriate in the circumstances). - 6.2.3 A Final Written Warning can be given for serious Misconduct regardless of previous disciplinary history if the conduct is sufficiently serious. - 6.2.4 A Final Written Warning will set out the nature of the Misconduct and the change in behaviour needed (with a suitable timescale).
+A Final Written Warning will also confirm the consequences of further Misconduct.